SocietyForArtisticResearch/QuickStartGuide/QuickStartGuide.markdown

 1. The Research Catalogue is at <https://www.researchcatalogue.net>

 2. Either login or register for an account.
-There are two types of accounts in RC, limited and full accounts.
+There are two types of accounts in RC, *limited* and *full* accounts.
-   Only full accounts are enabled to publish content.
+   Only *full* accounts are enabled to publish content.

-   Important: if you are either a student or staff member at an affiliated portal partner ([list](https://societyforartisticresearch.org/about/institutional-members/) ), you should get your full RC account by requesting it directly at your local portal admin.
+   Important: if you are either a student or staff member at an affiliated portal partner ([list](https://societyforartisticresearch.org/about/institutional-members/) ), you should get your *full* RC account by requesting it directly at your local portal admin.

-   If you are an independent researcher, you will have to read the upgrade instructions here:
+   If you are an independent researcher, you can follow the normal registration steps here:
    <http://www.researchcatalogue.net/portal/register>

-   If you ever forget or loose your password, you can reset it using your email adres here:
+   Tip: if you ever forget or loose your password, you can reset it using your email adres:
    <https://www.researchcatalogue.net/portal/forgotten-password>.